rkuma183/wilsonmar.github.io/_posts/2016-10-29-iot-raspberry-install.md

    NOTE: The dd program is also used to <a href="#Backup">
    backup the SD onto your laptop</a>.

-0. Type in your password:
+0. Type in your password then wait.
-0. Wait.
    No status is shown during the 30 minutes or more that it takes.
    An example of the ending response:

    <pre>